QuantConnect/lean-cli/README.md

   This command overrides the content of cloud files with the content of their respective local counterparts.

   This command will not delete cloud files which don't have a local counterpart.

-  If you push a specific project, all the libraries linked to that project are pushed as well (recursively).

 Options:
   --project DIRECTORY  Path to the local project to push (all local projects if not specified)